thesubtlety/shocens/README.md

 #### Output
 * CSV of data
-* Text file of IPs found for easy import into nmap
+* Text file of IPs found
 * Text file of parsed websites